matt-powelldev2784/iFood/README.md

-# NextJs Food Take Away App
+# NextJS Food Take Away App

 #### A food takeaway application built to explore the main features of NextJs.